davidbarone/Commentario/README.md

 To publish to the marketplace, I had to get a personal access token:

 - https://learn.microsoft.com/en-gb/azure/devops/organizations/accounts/create-organization?view=azure-devops
--

 ## Testing the published extension.
 Once the .vsix file is created, you can easily add it into your extensions.
 There is an `Install from VSIX...` option you can use.
+This allows the extension to be installed locally, rather than from the extension marketplace.

 ## Example
 For an example of the output documentation, refer to: [ExampleLibrary.html](https://html-preview.github.io/?url=https://github.com/davidbarone/Commentario/blob/main/ExampleLibrary.html).